.jpg?width=919&height=694&name=AdobeStock_1467119523%2019%20(1).jpg)

-Most “archive” solutions focus on preservation.
-Hart focuses on activation.
-HealthArc™ replaces static, inaccessible legacy record systems with a modern, analytics-ready data layer.
-Built on the Hart Platform, the healthcare data is ingested and normalized from past electronic health records (EHRs), databases, and PDFs into a secure, cloud-based searchable repository with a highly intuitive user interface (UI).
+Built on the Hart Platform, healthcare data is ingested and normalized from past electronic health records (EHRs), databases, and PDFs into a secure, cloud-based, searchable repository with a highly intuitive user interface (UI), giving your teams seamless access to decades of medical records archiving in a single, unified workflow.

-Hart ensures that your historical and active data coexist—accessible, validated, and ready for activation in any context.
+As a purpose-built legacy EHR archive platform, Hart ensures your historical medical data is archived, validated, and ready for activation in any clinical or operational context.

-As healthcare evolves, so should your data infrastructure.
-From scanned documents to proprietary schemas, HealthArc™ standardizes legacy data into Hart Models—ensuring consistency and usability no matter the originating data source.
+As healthcare evolves, so should your data management in healthcare infrastructure.
+From scanned documents to proprietary schemas, HealthArc™ addresses health data risk management head-on standardizing legacy data into Hart Models that ensure consistency and usability no matter the originating source.

-This helps our clients remove the burden of maintaining dozens of legacy systems or applications with read-only licenses, shifting to a highly accessible single interface and workflow for both providers and operational team members.
+This empowers clients to eliminate the burden of maintaining dozens of legacy systems or read-only applications, shifting to a single, highly accessible interface and streamlined workflow for both providers and operational teams.
+The result is a smarter, more resilient approach to healthcare data risk management, one that keeps historical records not just stored, but alive and actionable.

-This is how healthcare moves forward: with data that’s always accessible, always trusted, and always ready.
+This is how healthcare moves forward: with long-term data archiving solutions that are always accessible, always trusted, and always ready.

 Traditional Archiving |